CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 --decorate=(short/full/no) # the whole difference is that it show the full ref of your branch or not --oneline # this shows the log in a consice way without any bloat-text --graph # will show the log as a graph
---all # to show you about all
+--all # to show you about all branches
 ```

 ## Merging